 Check our Marine and Ports solutions

-Aerospace and drone applications are requiring ever-increasing accuracy and precision.
+Drone applications require ever-increasing accuracy and precision.
 Our solutions are widely used in this growing market, for applications ranging from surveying and inspection to test flying, gimbals for the movie industry, and wind energy solutions.
-Whether you need low-power consumption, low-latency, high-speed processing, or a lightweight and small motion tracking sensor, Xsens has a fit for any aviation, air or space application.
+Whether you need low-power consumption, low-latency, high-speed processing, or a lightweight and small motion tracking sensor, Xsens has a fit for any drone application.

 Check our Drones solutions